-do not report p-values of individual runs, because they do not represent valid independents tests, however, we do report the p-values of a non-sub-sampled analysis in the appendix (Supporting information).
-Some of the distributions of sums of squares were skewed, while some were normally distributed (Supporting information).
-To summarize this variation, we first calculated the mean of the sum of squares explained by each predictor across all sub-samplings, and then calculated the total contribution of local conditions, climate variables and their interaction.
-This procedure allowed us to take advantage of the central limit theorem to ensure that the addition occurs on normally distributed means.
+300 randomly selected field visit within a bioclimatic zone (18 zones, Figure 1).
+Note that the 301 minimum number of bromeliads per site is 18 (Table A1), therefore for some sites, most bromeliads are selected in every sub-sampling procedure.
+We found that 15 bromeliads 302 303 is the minimum number that still provides a comprehensive sample of the community within a field visit.
+Every time we performed this sub-sampling procedure, we ran the 304 multivariate statistical analysis and compiled the main results (sum of squares).
+We 305 repeated this process 1000 times.
+We used the marginal sum of squares in the analysis 306 without interactions and the sequential sum of squares in the analysis with interactions to 307 the variation explained by the main effects.
+From these runs, we obtained a distribution 308 of P-values and sums of squares.
+We do not report P-values of individual runs, because 309 310 they do not represent valid independents tests, however, we do report the P-values of a 311 non-sub-sampled analysis in the appendix (Tables A3 and A4).
+Some of the distributions of sums of squares were skewed, while some were normally distributed (Figure A5).
+To 312 313 summarize this variation, we first calculated the mean of the sum of squares explained by each predictor across all sub-samplings, and then calculated the total contribution of 314 local conditions, climate variables, and their interaction.
+This procedure allowed us to 315 316 take advantage of the central limit theorem to ensure that the addition occurs on 317 normally distributed means.